 The Asbestos Safety and Eradication Agency’s role under the National Strategic Plan for Asbestos Management and Awareness 2014-18 is to provide an effective coordinated response when asbestos-containing materials (ACM) in imported products are identified.
-The agency provides information to importers on the application process for permits to import or export asbestos and ACM, which are granted by the Minister for Employment.
+The agency provides information to importers on the application process for permits to import or export samples suspected of cantaining asbestos, which are granted by the Minister for Employment.

-The agency is also responsible for providing advice to the Minister for Employment in relation to requests for permission to import asbestos.
-The Minister has the ability to grant permission for the importation of samples of asbestos for the purposes of research, analysis or display, in some circumstance.
+The agency is also responsible for providing advice to the Minister for Employment in relation to requests for permission to import samples suspected of containing asbestos.
+The Minister has the ability to grant permission for the importation of samples for the purposes of research, analysis or display, in some circumstance.

 - Current permits to import asbestos-containing materials into Australia